leonlinsx/minimal-mistakes/_posts/2020-06-24-data-aliens.md

 #### Zipf's law about the frequency of words

-What Zipf's law proposes is that for every language, the frequency of a word's occurence is inversely proportional to the word's ranking, if you ranked all the words by frequency of occurence.
+What Zipf's law proposes is that for every language, the frequency of a word's occurence is inversely proportional to the word's ranking, if you ranked all the words by frequency of occurrence.
 For example, if "the" is the most common word, it has rank #1.
 If "I" is the second most common word, it has rank #2.
 The rank #1 word, "the", will occur twice as many times in the language as the rank #2 word, "I".
 It will occur thrice as many times in the language as the ran #3 word, and so on.

 With such a law, we can test it on sample texts from that language.
 For example, someone plotted the frequency of words in Romeo and Juliet:

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/zipf law example.png)

 Not content to rely on some rando from the internet, I went ahead to analyse my own newsletter posts.
 With some simple python code \[4\], I extracted the text from all my substack posts, pulled the top 50 words I used, and graphed them against their frequency.
-The relationship isn't perfect, but it's pretty close to what Zipf's law predicts:
+The relationship isn't perfect, but it's pretty close to what Zipf's law predicts.
+As you can imagine, “the”, “to”, “a”, “and”, “of” all occur frequently.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/zipf law abp example.png)